anyscale/templates/templates/endpoints_v2/OptimizeModels.md

 These are some configurations you should consider changing when updating tensor parallelism or the accelerator type:
 1. The `num_workers` configuration can be used to set the tensor parallelism for a model.
 2. `engine_kwargs`: `max_num_batched_tokens` and `max_num_seqs`.
 These are the maximum number of batched tokens and sequences configured for each iteration in [vLLM](https://docs.vllm.ai/en/latest/models/engine_args.html).
 With increase in available GPU memory, you can increase these values.
-3. `autoscaling_config`: `max_concurrent_queries` - the maximum number of queries that will be handled concurrently by each replica of the model and `target_num_ongoing_requests_per_replica` - the number of ongoing requests per replica that will trigger auto-scaling.
+3. `autoscaling_config`: `max_concurrent_queries` - the maximum number of queries that will be handled concurrently by each replica of the model (should be set equal to `max_num_seqs`) and `target_num_ongoing_requests_per_replica` - the number of ongoing requests per replica that will trigger auto-scaling.
 Similar to the arguments above, these can be increased as the GPU memory changes.
 We recommend either using one of the values

 You may consider optimizing for either latency or throughput.
 The per-request latency generally degrades as the number of concurrent requests increase.
 The provided configurations generally optimize for latency.
 We recommend starting with one of our configurations and running load tests if you would like to tune any of the above parameters.